Skip to main content

 npm install -g @rafter-security/cli

-2. Initialize Agent Security
+2. Initialize Local Security

 Run initialization (auto-detects OpenClaw):